SoumilBhandari/nanoDLM/README.md

 └── assets/        the figures in this README
 ```

-## what this repo deliberately is not

-No classifier-free guidance, no timestep embedding, no KV cache, no SEDD
-score-entropy variant, no SFT/RLHF, no multi-GPU, no BPE (GPT-2 BPE would
-add ~19M params of embedding table and break the "tiny" identity).
-If you
-want those, fork it — the point here is the core idea plus an honest
-baseline, not the feature surface.

 ## references

 - **LLaDA** — Nie et al. 2025, *Large Language Diffusion Models* — the low-confidence remasking sampler.